MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-billing-schedules.md

 |**Usage**|Provides information for usage items: <br />* **Usage identifier**: Displays the identifier for the meter or usage item. <br />* **Reading option**: Displays the usage reading option: **Reading** or **Consumption**. <br />* **Estimated consumption**: Specify the estimated consumption for a usage item that have periods where the invoice has not been created.
 You can review the billing detail lines for the estimated consumption on the **Billing Detail** page. |
 |**External references**|You can specify external reference information: **External** and **Line number**.

->[Notes]:
+>[Note:]
-> <br />* When consolidating invoices by item on  **Generate Invoice**, the external reference information must be exactly the same.
-If the information is not identical (e.g., even if one character is different), the items will not be consolidated on the invoice. <br />* No validation checks are performed on either of these fields. <br />* The **Line number** must be a positive integer.
+>  When consolidating invoices by item on  **Generate Invoice**, the external reference information must be exactly the same.
+If the information is not identical (e.g., even if one character is different), the items will not be consolidated on the invoice.
+>  No validation checks are performed on either of these fields.
+>  The **Line number** must be a positive integer.

 |**Milestone**|Provides information for milestone items: <br />* **Estimated completion date**: Displays the item completion date. |
 |**Text**|Displays comment for the line. <br />This text is translated to the default language of the customer or legal entity. |